wpb0336f6b_1b.jpg

 Brasato all’ Amarone

-Add the marinade, and cook on medium-high heat until the gravy reaches the desired density.
+Add the marinade, and cook slowly on medium-high heat until the gravy reaches the desired density.
 Occasionally turn the meat to cook it on all sides.

 Dissolve the tomato paste in the broth.
 Add to the saucepan.
 Adjust salt and pepper.
 Cook on moderate heat for about 2 hours or until the meat is tender, adding a little more broth if necessary.